fjwright/Run-REDUCE/docs/InstallAndRun.md

 An easy way to run Run-REDUCE using a shell command is first to open *File Explorer* and navigate to the folder to which you downloaded *Run-REDUCE.jar*.
 In the address bar, type `cmd` and then press the *Enter* key.
 This will open a Command Prompt window in the current folder; type `Run-REDUCE` and press the *Enter* key.
 Or you can just double-click on the *Run-REDUCE* Windows Batch File (which is actually called *Run-REDUCE.bat* but the extension is suppressed by default).
-This will first open a Command Prompt window and then run *Run-REDUCE.jar*.
-(I can't find a way to suppress the Command Prompt window.)

 ### Linux